Everything You Wanna Know About Being A Flight Attendant

 We don't have a boss or someone to report to.
 There are flight leaders on each flight, but literally every flight attendant is qualified to be a flight leader.
 And there aren't "first class flight attendants" and "coach flight attendants".
 You are either flight leader or a regular position, and you bid where you would like to work in the cabin during briefing before the flight, and it goes in order of seniority.
 We all do have managers, but we don't really interact with them unless purposely seeking them out.

 As far as passengers go...you will come across some that really test your patience, and others that make your day.
 I try not to take it to heart when someone’s rude, angry, or bratty.
 It’s frustrating yes, but you can’t let it get to you.
 You will come across a ton of entitled individuals, but as a flight attendant, you represent the company.
 On the aircraft, they don’t see the gate agent who gave their family separate seats.
 They don’t see the reservations agent who was rude to them on the phone after they waited an hour on hold to change their flight.
 They don’t see the TSA guy who threw away their expensive face wash or whatever.
 They see YOU.
 Most of the time, the situation is beyond your control, but we do have the ability to make a difference, however small it may be.
 IT'S SO EXHAUSTING!!!!
 But most people just want to be heard/comforted.
-Plus it's pretty comical seeing a grown ass adult act like a chill.
+Plus it's comical seeing a grown ass adult act like a child.
 That being said, crews usually have each other’s backs and won’t tolerate disrespect from passengers.
 It’s pretty cool to have such strong comradery with people you just met 20 mins ago.

 Yes, I fly for free.
 Although it’s something I’ve grown accustomed to, it’s not something I could EVER take for granted.
 Free flights are definitely the best and most beautiful part of this job.
 Not only do I get paid to travel, but when I’m off I have the option go anywhere in the world.
 While domestic flights are free, we do pay taxes on international flights, which is usually just a very small fee in comparison to how much those flights regularly cost.
 Also, each carrier has an agreement with a ton of other airlines, so we never really need to pay full price when flying, ever.
 It’s really hard to talk about the perks of the job without sounding snooty, but this is my reality.
 Not trying to brag here.
 Trust me, I’m in awe every day that this is my life.